Automated Trading in MetaTrader

 Figure 24 Feedback from the contractors hired by Alexander Demidov.

-With the launch of the "Jobs" service, the MQL5.community became an ideal place for placing orders and providing programming services.
+With the launch of the "Freelance" service, the MQL5.community became an ideal place for placing orders and providing programming services.
 Thousands of traders and developers visit this resource on a daily basis and can easily help each other.
-For traders, the Jobs service is the opportunity to easily obtain their own Expert Advisors.
+For traders, the Freelance service is the opportunity to easily obtain their own Expert Advisors.
 For MQL5-developers, it is an opportunity to easily find clients.

 Translated from Russian by MetaQuotes Software Corp.